ieeeupsb/workshop_ESP8266/content/helloworld.md

 ## Now, to check if you understood, try lighting up the external LED you just mounted!

+If you followed the steps correctly, it should have worked.
+Feel free to continue to the next step.

 [Main Menu](../readme.md) | [Next](./ex1.md)